Genymobile/scrcpy/README.md

 scrcpy --encoder OMX.qcom.video.encoder.avc
 ```

-To list the available encoders, you could pass an invalid encoder name, the
+To list the available encoders, you can pass an invalid encoder name; the
 error will give the available encoders:

 ```bash